SivaPrasadNukella/FootballStandingsUI/README.md

 •	npm install
 •	npm install axios
-•	npm install bootstrap –save
+•	npm install bootstrap --save

 4)	Now you are ready to run the react js application.
 Just execute the below command to start the react js application.